-Your loved ones may make an effort to convince you that an acupuncture treatment has no real scientific backing or positive effects.
+Your loved ones may make an effort to convince you that acupuncture treatment has no real scientific backing or positive effects.
 Unfortunately, many people are afraid of things that they don’t understand or aren’t familiar with.

 In fact, acupuncture has been around for over 2,000 years in traditional Chinese medicine, and for good reason.
 It has lasted millennia because of its effectiveness not only in China, but around the world— regardless of whether it’s considered “real” medicine or not.
 Acupuncture’s reputation precedes itself in the fact that it’s lasted as long as it has.

 Set Realistic Expectations

 Most good things don’t necessarily happen overnight, right?
 Whether you’re on a health plan to achieve the fitness levels of your dreams or you’re learning a new musical instrument, you have to invest enough time and energy to see real results.